OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 ## First refresh and acceptance checks

-1. Merge the feature into `main` after configuring Pages.
-The ordinary push publishes either the retained snapshot or “Analytics data is not available yet”; it does not require Google configuration.
+1. Configure Pages and Google access, including the WIF condition allowing `push`, then merge the feature into `main`.
+That push attempts a fresh export before building and publishing the site.
+If Google configuration or export fails, the site still publishes the retained snapshot or “Analytics data is not available yet”, then marks the run failed rather than claiming a refresh.
-2. In **Actions → main → Run workflow**, choose **main**.
+2. To refresh again without a commit, in **Actions → main → Run workflow**, choose **main**.
 Or use:

    ```bash
    gh workflow run main.yaml --ref main \